 Section 11.9 Representations of Functions as Power Series: This material concerns constructing power series based on the geometric series.
 Term-by-term differentiation and integration of series also appear and are used to generate the familiar series for the logarithm and the arctangent.

-Section 11.10 Taylor and Maclauren Series: The students should be able to produce some of the more simple Maclauren series from the definition.
+Section 11.10 Taylor and Maclaurin Series: The students should be able to produce some of the more simple Maclaurin series from the definition.
 They should also be taught to use substitution to derive series representations from series they already know.
 It is important to cover the Taylor Inequality in this section.
 Many instructors view multiplication and division of series as optional.